igormalheiros/worst-case-tardiness-budget-uncertainty/README.md

 # Instances

 The instances to test them come from the traveling salesperson problem with time windows [Dumas et al. 1995](https://doi.org/10.1287/opre.43.2.367).
 We use the Euclidian distances among the jobs as the nominal processing time.
-Specifically, for a sequence `[1, 2, 3, 4]` the nominal processing times are: `[dist(1, 2), dist(2, 3), dist(3, 4), dist(4, 1)]`.
+For, for a sequence `[1, 2, 3, 4]` the nominal processing times are: `[dist(1, 2), dist(2, 3), dist(3, 4), dist(4, 1)]`.

 # Running the algorithms